-Our principal targeted size range for prospective Affiliates is \$500 million to \$25 billion of assets under management.
-Within this size range, we have identified approximately 1,700 investment management firms in the United States, Canada and the United Kingdom and have established relationships with approximately 700 of these firms.
+AMG's target investment universe includes over 1,800 investment management firms located in the United States and internationally and we have established relationships with approximately 800 of these firms.
 We believe that, in the coming years, a substantial number of investment opportunities will arise as the founders of such firms approach retirement age and begin to plan for succession.
 We also anticipate that we will have significant additional investment opportunities across the investment management industry, including the potential for additional investments in alternative asset management firms, as well as subsidiaries, divisions or other investment teams or products.
-We believe that we are well positioned to take advantage of these investment opportunities because we have a management team with substantial industry experience and expertise in structuring and negotiating transactions, an organized process for identifying and contacting investment prospects and well-established relationships both with key target prospective Affiliates and the investment banking firms that cover the industry.
+We believe that we are well positioned to take advantage of these investment opportunities because we have a management team with substantial industry experience and expertise in structuring and negotiating transactions, an institutionalized process for identifying and cultivating investment prospects and well-established relationships both with key target prospective Affiliates and the investment banking firms that cover the industry.